FinalDevStudio/fi-lter/README.md

 This module is intended as a simple abstraction layer to perform basic but powerful matching with a concatenation of one or multiple model's fields.

+### Diacritic Matching

+The diacritic insensitive functionality is handled by [Fi Di Regex](https://github.com/FinalDevStudio/fi-di-regex).
+If you find an issue with this functionality, please open an issue in the [Fi Di Regex Issues](https://github.com/FinalDevStudio/fi-di-regex/issues) page.

 ## Important

 Although this module's functionality is nearly complete the documentation is still in progress.
-In the meantime, JSDocs may help you a bit.
+In the meantime, the [JSDocs](/docs/index.md) may help you a bit.

 ## Installation